fontclubbelgica/fontclubbelgica.xyz/_typefaces/bol.md

 layout: font
 title: FC Bol

-draft: fa
+draft: true

 information: |
-    FC Bol tries to showcase the possibilities of varialbe type.
-It is highly effective when it is used in dinamic web typography and videos.
+    FC Bol tries to showcase the possibilities of variable type.
+It is highly effective when it is used in dynamic web typography and motion graphics.

 designer: Dries Wiewauters
 date: 2025-01-10

+specimen: 25-04_FC-Bol_Type-Specimen.pdf

 technicalSupport: